 The port town of Mandvi, on the west coast of Kutch around an hour from Bhuj, is worth visiting to see its fascinating 400 year old shipbuilding yard.
 The building takes place along the banks of the Rukmavati River in town, near where the river merges into the Arabian Sea.
 There you'll be able to see ships in various stages of construction.

 The Ship Building Process

-Each ship takes around 2–3 years to complete, and the construction requires different specialist knowledge at each stage.
+Each ship takes two to three years to complete, and the construction requires different specialist knowledge at each stage.
 Many of the workers are ex-sailors.
 The wood that's used comes from Burma or Malaysia.
 When the ships are finished, they're towed by small boat to the Gulf where diesel engines are installed in them.